These days I’ve been doing a lot of research into how our brains learn to read.

 Here’s the problem with the three-cueing approach.

-Researchers are telling us that for kids to read and remember words, they need to connect the sounds of the letters to the words on the page.
+Researchers tell us that for kids to read and remember words, they need to connect the sounds of the letters to the words on the page.
 When we bypass that (by first encouraging kids to use picture or context clues), we’re actually preventing them from doing this important work.

 (That important work is called orthographic mapping, but we’ll save that for another post!)